 - Cell sorting based on fluorescent proteins

-- Multiwell single cell sort 6-384 well plates
+- Multiwell single cell sorting in 6-384 well plates for single analysis applications

 - FRET measurements